lifeitech/lifeitech.github.io/_posts/2022-01-06-build-a-static-website.md

 - You can put all your files like images and pdf documents in an `assets` folder.

-- You may wish to add some elements and functionalities to your website, like a banner, footer, paginator, word counts, share buttons and so on.
+- You may wish to add some partials to your website, like a banner, footer, paginator, word counts, share buttons and so on.
 You define each of them in `_includes` folder.
 Then you can include them in your layout by putting

   {% raw %}
   ```liquid